Nikon D2H vs D300

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D2H and the D300 have been discontinued, but can regularly be found used on eBay.
+Both the D2H and the D300 have been discontinued, but can regularly be found used on ebay.
 The D2H was replaced by the Nikon D2Hs, while the D300 was followed by the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D2H and D300 can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Nikon D300 Manual.

 So how do things add up?
 Is the Nikon D2H better than the Nikon D300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.